Bacheller Memorial Chime

-The Bacheller Memorial Chimes were donated to St. Lawrence University in 1926 by Irving Bacheller, from the class of 1882.
-The chimes were displayed in front of the newly built Gunnison Memorial Chapel until they were installed in May, 1926.
+The Bacheller Memorial Chime was donated to St. Lawrence University in 1926 by Irving Bacheller, from the class of 1882.
+The bells were displayed in front of the newly built Gunnison Memorial Chapel until they were installed in May, 1926.
 The first concert was scheduled for May 26, 1926, but was postponed until June 7, so that Bacheller could hear the first notes.
 On the largest bell is inscribed: "To Ann Bacheller: Musician, Wife, Comrade.
 My love for her put a new song in my heart.
 Therefore let the singing of these bells be the voice of my gratitude."

 In the 1930's and 40's, the student bell ringer received full tuition to St. Lawrence University as compensation for ringing the bells (approximately $250/year).
 Mary O'Neil '52 was the first female chimer.
 Many chimers have inscribed their names in plaster on the walls of the bell chamber.

 Many of these facts were taken from Christopher Kenney's '96 senior thesis on the bells.